What types of organizations are eligible for grants?

 Applicants should demonstrate clear project planning as well as fiscal and fundraising capacity necessary to complete the proposed work beyond the amount funded by a Morton-Kelly grant.

-Environmental initiatives, with priority given to programs that engage and educate young people in natural sciences as well as the preservation and protection of natural resources.
+Environmental initiatives, with priority given to programs that engage and educate young people in natural sciences as well as direct support for the preservation and protection of natural resources.
 For projects involving land purchase or improvement, the Morton-Kelly Trust will prioritize support for acquisitions that have specific ecological, habitat, aesthetic or community value.
 Applicants should demonstrate the fiscal and fundraising capacity to complete the proposed work beyond the amount funded by a Morton-Kelly grant.

 What is a typical grant size?